20excal07/How2DumpSysNAND2NSP/README.md

 5. Dump your own *PRODINFO.bin* by selecting `PRODINFO` from the list of partitions, and clicking "Advanced Copy" (the diskette icon with a gear).
 6. Choose `Crypto: decrypt` and specify the location of the dump output.
 Leave the other checkboxes empty, dump it, then set this file aside for now.
 7. Now select `USER` and click on "Mount".
 Make sure that the only checkbox that's ticked on this window is the `Read-Only` option.
 You can mount it whereever, but I personally would mount it on a far-away drive letter like `N:` just to be on the safe side.
 8. Next select `SYSTEM` and mount that too.
-Do the same as you did for `SYSTEM` but on a different drive letter.
+Do the same as you did for `USER` but on a different drive letter.

 ## Steps - SwitchSDTool
 9. Remember `prod.keys`?
 Copy that file into SwitchSDTool's root folder (where its executable resides).
 Rename the file here to `keys.txt`